An efficient tensor regression for high-dimensional data: Introduction

-In the meanwhile, Tucker decomposition \citep{Tucker1966} has many good theoretical properties in mathematics, and its numerical performance is also the most stable among almost all tensor decomposition tools \citep{Kolda2009}.
-More importantly, tensor regression with Tucker decomposition can be well interpreted from statistical perspectives; see Section \ref{adv:TT} for details.
+In the meanwhile, {Tucker ranks and decomposition \citep{Tucker1966} can be always and easily determined, say by high order singular value decomposition, and hence its numerical performance is the most stable among almost all tensor decomposition tools \citep{Kolda2009}.} More importantly, tensor regression with Tucker decomposition can be well interpreted from statistical perspectives; see Section \ref{adv:TT} for details.
 As a result, Tucker decomposition has dominated the applications of tensor regression \citep{zhao2012higher,li2018tucker, Raskutti2019,hao2021sparse,Han2020,gahrooei2021multiple} and autoregression \citep{Wang2021a, Wang2021, li2021multilinear}.
-However, Tucker decomposition is well known not be able to effectively compress higher order tensors, and it loses the efficiency very quickly as the order of a tensor increases \citep{oseledetsTR}.
+However, Tucker decomposition is well known not be able to effectively compress higher order tensors, and {it loses the efficiency very quickly as the order of a tensor increases while the sample size is maintained at the same level} \citep{oseledetsTR}.
 This hinders its further applications on tensor regression.
 As an illustration, consider a time series with observed values at each time point being a third order tensor, and an autoregression with order one is applied.
-The corresponding coefficient tensor has the order of six, and the number of free parameters will be larger than $5^6=15625$ even if Tucker ranks are as small as five; see Section \ref{sec:2} for more details.
+The corresponding coefficient tensor has the order of six, and the number of free parameters will be larger than $5^6=15625$ even if Tucker ranks are as small as five; see Section \ref{adv:TT} for more details.
 In fact, these successful empirical applications of tensor regression with Tucker decomposition are all limited to the data with very low order tensors.